Working toward legislation to curb light pollution in Illinois.

 January 7, 2010We exhibited again this year at the DuPage Environmental Summit, sponsored by the DuPage Environmental Commission, The Conservation Foundation, The DuPage Community Foundation, the DuPage County Board - Environmental Committee, the Forest Preserve District of DuPage County, Benedictine University, SCARCE, and the University of Illinois Extension Service.
 This year's focus for the summit was on preserving open space; our goal was to remind attendees that open space should look natural both during day and night! |

-December 3, 2009Buildings Magazine's December 2009 issue features the article Improve Outdoor Lighting Practices by our team member Drew Carhart.
-The article was also selected to be mirrored in Archi-Tech Magazine's December issue. |
+December 3, 2009Buildings Magazine's December 2009 issue features the cover story on outdoor lighting titled Improve Outdoor Lighting Practices, written by our team member Drew Carhart.
+The feature was also selected to be mirrored in Archi-Tech Magazine's December issue. |

 November 3, 2009At their monthly business meeting, the members of the Naperville Astronomical Association voted both to join us as an official Coalition Partner, and to donate funds to become a leading Sponsor for our March 11 "Manmade Light at Night" symposium.
 We welcome the NAA to our team, and look forward to a cooperative effort to help bring some darkness back to the astronomy group's Chicago-area nighttime skies.
 (Photo: Debra Lazar Pearl and NAA President Steve Miller) |